Evaluating Singular Value Thresholds for DNN Weight Matrices based on Random Matrix Theory: Fitting the MP Distribution to the Singular Value Distribution of DNN Weight Matrices

 The trained weight matrix $W \in \mathbb{R}^{n \times m}$ was modeled by Staats et al. \cite{staats23} as the sum of a signal matrix \(W_{\rm signal}\) and a random matrix \(W_{\rm noise}\), given by

 where the entries of \(W_{\rm noise}\) are assumed to be independent and identically distributed (i.i.d.) with zero mean and variance $\sigma^2<\infty$.
 The weight matrix is randomly initialized before training.
 As training progresses, signal components gradually emerge.
-The perturbation model in \eqref{perturbation} is commonly used in the analysis of DNN weight matrices based on RMT (see Berlyand et al. \cite{berlyand24,berlyand25}).
+The perturbation model in \eqref{perturbation} is commonly used in the analysis of DNN weight matrices based on RMT \citep{berlyand24,berlyand25}.
 In the Appendix of Staats et al. \cite{staats23}, the matrix \(W_{\rm noise}\) is regarded as a random matrix with i.i.d. entries when the weights are optimized using SGD.

-Next, we introduce the MP distribution~\cite{marcenko67}, which is useful for removing redundant information from the weight matrices of the trained DNNs.
+Next, we introduce the MP distribution \citep{marcenko67}, which is useful for removing redundant information from the weight matrices of the trained DNNs.
 If \(n, m \to \infty\) with \( \frac{m}{n} \to q \in (0, 1] \), the singular values of \(W_{\rm noise}\) are known to follow the MP distribution, with density given by

 where \(x_{\rm max} = \sigma(1 + \sqrt{q})\) and \(x_{\rm min} = \sigma(1 - \sqrt{q})\).
+The convergence rate of the spectral distribution is $O(n^{-1/4})$ if the ratio $q$ is far from $1$, and $O(n^{-5/48})$ if it is close to $1$.
+For further developments, see Bai and Silverstein \cite{bai2010spectral} and the references therein.
 The MP distribution has a scaling parameter $\sigma$, which can be estimated using the bulk eigenvalue matching analysis (BEMA) or the Gaussian broadening approach.
-For details on these estimation methods, see Appendices A and B. Figure~\ref{fig:mp_estimation} shows the estimated MP distributions from $W$ of a multilayer perceptron (MLP) trained on MNIST dataset.
+For details on these estimation methods, see Appendices \ref{app1} and \ref{app2}.
+Figure~\ref{fig:mp_estimation} shows the estimated MP distributions from $W$ of a multilayer perceptron (MLP) trained on MNIST dataset.
 The red and blue curves indicate the MP distributions estimated by BEMA and Gaussian broadening, respectively, with the corresponding vertical lines representing the noise--information boundaries.